 The highest forests of New Ireland are dominated by Metrosideros salomonensis (Myrtaceae).
 The Lelet Plateau, southern Namatanai, Hans Meyer Range of New Ireland and Willaumez Peninsula, Whiteman Range, Nakanai Mountain, and Mts.
 Sinewit and Burringa of New Britain have all been identified as areas of botanical importance.
 Epiphytes appear to be a particularly rich guild of plants with a high level of endemism.

 The intact status of these forests can be attributed, in part, to the steep slopes and smaller trees that help make these forests less attractive to plantations and logging.
 However, some logging operations are active above 1,000 m, leading to degraded forests and the influx of invasive species like rats, feral pigs, feral dogs, and feral cats that prey on native wildlife.
-Formal protected areas are not present.
+Formally protected areas are not present.

-The priority conservation actions for the next decade are to: 1) protect, through community-based management or active protection, a number of key biodiversity areas that are representative of the archipelago’s diverse isolated ranges from logging, roads, and agriculture, including Hans Meyer, Nakanai, Baining, Whiteman, Lelet Plateau, Klampun Wildlife Management Area, southern Namatanai, and the Willaumez Peninsula; 2) monitor and control the spread and impact of non-native invasive species to natural habitats and fauna of the montane forests; and 3) gazette or uplist existing conservation sites to formal protected areas and establish a robust protected area network.
+The priority conservation actions for the next decade are to 1) protect, through community-based management or active protection, a number of key biodiversity areas that are representative of the archipelago’s diverse isolated ranges from logging, roads, and agriculture, including Hans Meyer, Nakanai, Baining, Whiteman, Lelet Plateau, Klampun Wildlife Management Area, southern Namatanai, and the Willaumez Peninsula; 2) monitor and control the spread and impact of non-native invasive species to natural habitats and fauna of the montane forests; and 3) gazette or uplist existing conservation sites to formally protected areas and establish a robust protected area network.